Professional Education Committee

 Types of Activities: Programs are based, as often as possible, upon the findings generated by the Quality Assurance Program of the Medical Center and in support of the patient safety and quality goals of Northern California Kaiser Permanente Region, as well as on other methods of needs assessment.
-Formats range from didactic lectures to more interactive processes such as panels, workshops and teleconferencing via both video and WebEx.
+Formats range from didactic lectures to more interactive processes such as panels, workshops and teleconferencing via both video and TEAMS virtual meetings.
 Case-based presentations are emphasized and treatment recommendations are evidence based.
 We accept no commercial support.

 Expected Results: for our educational activities are measured at the initial level in changes in our physician’s competence, initially as self-reported by the individual physician.
 Where possible we try to use ETHOS survey case-based scenarios to test attendees ability to incorporate learnings in clinical scenarios.
 We also strive to assess the intent to change practice by including pertinent ETHOS survey questions after each activity.
 Where data is available we will measure changes in outcome associated with our educational activities.
 This is done by review of our quality reports and of the results of regional patient surveys.
 These continual measurements of our programs’ effectiveness enable continual quality improvement in our programs.

 Chief of Education - San Leandro